Baptism (also known as christening)

 Can I ask for a Baptism on any Sunday and at any time?

 There are some Sundays which are more appropriate than others but usually a mutually convenient date can be found.
 Baptisms usually form part of the main 10.00am service so that the congregation can welcome the newly baptised on behalf of the worldwide church.
-Occasionally it may be necessary for a baptism at another time for specific pastoral reasons after discussion with Barry.
+We live-stream the service so that everyone can share in your day, even if they live on the other side of the world!
+Occasionally it may be necessary for a baptism at another time for specific pastoral reasons after discussion with Revd Barry.

 Are there any conventions or rules around who can be a Godparent?